itsjonlau/Final-Project/README.md

 - Do COVID-19 deaths slow at a different rate depending on gender?
 - Based on vaccination and infection rates, can you accurately predict if a state voted for Trump or for Biden?

-## Data Exploration
+## Data Exploration and Analysis
+### Data Exploration
-- Used Pandas to clean and reformatted the code to fit our needs.
-For example, one important item was combining the different vaccination datasets from each pharmaceutical company into just one dataset.
+- We used Pandas to clean and reformatted the code to fit our needs.
+One important item was combining the different vaccination datasets from each pharmaceutical company into just one dataset.
+Many of the datasets had extraneous data that we could drop as it wasn't relevant to our specific questions.
+Many of us also had to re-categorize the data tot ensure it was more clear visually.
 - Where applicable, we joined separate datasets into one database using SQL.

+### Data Analysis
+Each of us conducted analysis to answer our own question.
+For the ones related to death rates, it made the most sense to use a line graph, as we wanted to show how the data changed over time.
+To answer other questions, it made the most sense to use machine learning models like regression.

 ## Tools
 Throughout the project, we used a variety of technologies, languages and tools, including:
--GitHub
--PostgreSQL
--Python
+- GitHub
+- PostgreSQL
+- Python
+- Pandas
+- Jupyter Notebook

 ## Communication Protocols
 The main way our team communicates is via Slack and commenting back and forth within our Google document.
 We also have a video meeting each week to discuss progress and outline next steps.

 ## Machine Learning

+## Result
+Overall, there does appear to be a significant decline in COVID-19 deaths once the vaccine is introduced.
+This decline is present in general, as well as within all races and all age groups.

 ## Key Learnings